Medical Waste Produced in Schools

 Medical Colleges

 Medical colleges train students in nursing programs, medical degree programs, dental programs, and veterinary programs.
-Through the course of study medical waste is produced.
+Therefore, through the course of study, medical waste is produced.

 Lab cultures, stocks of infectious agents, animal parts, tissues, fluids, and sharps waste are generated in teaching laboratories.
-Depending on how each waste materials is classified, will determine how it should be handled and disposed of.
+Depending on how each waste material is classified, will determine how you should handle and dispose of it.

 Campus Health Centers

 On-campus EMS and health centers produce medical waste just like any other hospital or medical facility.
 They are subject to the same rules and regulations when disposing of medical waste.
-All medical waste should be segregated at the point of generation and placed in the proper container.
+Segregate all medical waste at the point of generation and place it in the proper container.

-Find Medical Waste Disposal for Your School with Medical Waste Pros
+Manage the Medical Waste in Your School with Medical Waste Pros

 Medical Waste Pros offers disposal services for all kinds of medical waste.
-We also offer compliance training to learn about safe handling, legal regulations, and safety.
-Contact us by calling (888) 755-6370 or fill out the form to learn about options near you.
+Contact us by calling (888) 755-6370 or filling out the form to learn about options near you.